eosnetworkfoundation/docs/docs/20_introduction-to-eosio/30_technical_features.md

 ## Upgradability

-Applications deployed on EOSIO-based blockchains are upgradeable.
+Applications deployed on Antelope-based blockchains are upgradeable.
 This means you can deploy code fix, add features, and change the application’s logic, as long as sufficient authority is provided.
 As a developer, you can iterate your application without the risk of being locked-in to a software bug permanently.
-It is also possible, however, to deploy smart contracts that cannot be modified on a EOSIO-based blockchain.
+It is also possible, however, to deploy smart contracts that cannot be modified on a Antelope-based blockchain.
 These decisions are at the discretion of developers rather than restricted by the protocol.

 ## Efficient energy consumption